MDIL-SNU/SHERPA/README.md

 ```

 ## Tips
-1. `INIT_CONFIG` should be VASP5 POSCAR format, which includes `Selective dynamics`.
+1. `INIT_CONFIG` should be VASP5 POSCAR format, which supports `Selective dynamics`.
-2. `NCORE` of 4-8 is recommended with SPS_LMP.
-3. The filename of final structure follows Final _ `count` _ `atomic index`.POSCAR
+2. The filename of final structure has the format as "Final _ `count` _ `atomic index`.POSCAR"
-4. For VASP calculation, INCAR, KPOINTS, and POTCAR should be prepared in working directory.
+3. For VASP calculation, INCAR, KPOINTS, and POTCAR should be located in the current directory.
-5. To use hybrid potentials, write down all `pair_coeff`s within `PAIR_COEFF` with the delimiter (|) between them.
+4. To use hybrid potentials, write down all `pair_coeff`s within `PAIR_COEFF` with the delimiter (|) between them.